NuGet/NuGetDocs/NuGet.Docs/Release-Notes/Known-Issues.md

 These are the most common known issues with NuGet that are repeatedly reported.
 If you are having trouble installing NuGet or managing packages, please take a look through these known issues and their resolutions.

+## Authentication issues with NuGet feeds in VSTS with nuget.exe v3.4.3

+**Problem:**

+When we use the following command to store the credentials, we end up double encrypting the Personal Access Token.

+$PAT = "Your personal access token"
+$Feed = "Your url"
+.\nuget.exe sources add -Name Test -Source $Feed -UserName $UserName -Password $PAT

+**Workaround:**

+Store passwords in clear text using the [-StorePasswordInClearText](https://docs.nuget.org/consume/nuget-config-settings) option.

 ## Error installing packages with NuGet 3.4, 3.4.1

 **Problem:**